 Scientific value.
 No geothermally-heated ground is known within the Site boundary.
 The Site contains some of the best examples of the island's longest established vegetation, largely unaffected by the recent eruptions, with high species diversity and several Antarctic rarities, some in considerable abundance.
 A few small plants of Colobanthus quitensis have recently become established, while the large liverwort (Marchantii berteroana) is a fairly recent and spreading colonist.
 Research on seals is undertaken on the beach to the north of the Site, and the Site also contains a colony of kelp gulls in the low cliffs above the beach.
-Six 50 ́ 50 cm plots marked with wooden corner stakes (Lat.
-62°60'00''S, Long.
-060°34'48''W) were established by the British Antarctic Survey in 1969 to monitor changes in the vegetation in subsequent years (Collins 1969).
+Six 50 x 50 cm plots marked with wooden corner stakes (Lat.
+62°60'00"S, Long.
+060°34'48"W) were established by the British Antarctic Survey in 1969 to monitor changes in the vegetation in subsequent years (Collins 1969).

 Human impact.
-The non-native springtail Hypogastrura viatica is found within the Site A.
+The non-native springtails Hypogastrura viatica and Ceratophysella succinea are found within the Site A.